-The slow food movement is what popularized the slow living movement as a whole, so it’s a wonderful place to look for guidance.
-Cooking from scratch is a great place to start– it reduces packaging and is nourishing for your body!
+The slow food movement popularized the slow living movement, so it’s a wonderful place to look for guidance.
+Cooking from scratch is a great place to start– it reduces packaging and nourishes your body!
 If you normally buy bread, try making it yourself (same for sauces, drinks, and other condiments).
-If you have access to nature spaces, you might also think about learning to forage!
+If you can access nature spaces, you might also think about learning to forage!
 For some recipe ideas, click here.

-Now is a wonderful time to support local farmers– you can subscribe to a CSA box or farmshare.
-Many local, organic farms supply restaurants and work at outdoor markets during the spring and summer, and many are worried about their income this year!
-Fresh vegetables taste delicious, and a farmshare is a wonderful way to eat food that grows where you live.
+Now is a beautiful time to support local farmers– you can subscribe to a CSA box or farm share.
+Many local organic farms supply restaurants and work at outdoor markets during the spring and summer, and many are worried about their income this year!
+Fresh vegetables taste delicious, and a farm share is a beautiful way to eat food that grows where you live.

 The slow food movement also extends to how you eat– try setting the table, making time for a poem or prayer at the beginning of a meal, and avoiding technology while eating.

-Most of us, if we are going out at all right now, are walking or biking to get to where we need to go.
-This way of movement is certainly slower than driving, flying or even taking public transportation.
+If we are going out right now, most of us are walking or biking to get to where we need to go.
+This way of movement is certainly slower than driving, flying, or even taking public transportation.
 How far we can go in a day is limited.
-However, a smaller circle of travels allows you to connect to the landscape and businesses around you, and reduces environmental pollutants.
+However, a smaller travel circle allows you to connect to the landscape and businesses around you and reduces environmental pollutants.

 When caring for yourself, focus on incorporating herbal products that avoid sulfates and endocrine disruptors, such as fragrance (that isn’t derived from essential oils).
-The less packaging the better, so you might turn towards bar soaps for both body and hair!
-Products with compostable packaging is also a great choice.
+The less packaging, the better, so you might turn towards bar soaps for both body and hair!
+Products with compostable packaging are also a great choice.

 Our skin is our bodies’ largest, most permeable organ, so avoid putting anything on your body you wouldn’t be comfortable eating!
-You might consider trying to make your own deodorant, toothpaste, and shampoo with household ingredients (Youtube has some great tutorials).
-If you’re still thinking of purchasing, make sure to check each product’s score on the EWG comprehensive database.
+You might consider making your deodorant, toothpaste, and shampoo with household ingredients (Youtube has some great tutorials).
+If you’re still considering purchasing, check each product’s score on the EWG comprehensive database.